cbfrance/christopherbfrance.com/source/2009-11-09-slashtags-for-citizen-editors.html.markdown

 [1] notice how it <a href="http://www.flickr.com/photos/unthinkingly/4088326441/">breaks on gnolia.com</a>
 and <a href="http://www.flickr.com/photos/unthinkingly/4088331717/">breaks on flickr.com</a> Although it appears that Flickr preserves the slashes in the background, just doesn't display them on output.

 [2] On Twitter there is s a bit of a variation required if we are to follow existing patterns: 1.)
 I can omit the space, so I will, and 2.)
-You need to prefix a user's name with the @ sign, like <strong>/for @meedan </strong> -- I think this is still quite readable, but the difference between networks might need to be cleared up.
+You need to prefix a user's name with the @ sign, like <strong>/for @meedan </strong> &mdash; I think this is still quite readable, but the difference between networks might need to be cleared up.
 We could in fact collapse the twitter tags to <strong>/for/meedan</strong> (ie: identical to the delicious tag) but this would probably break some automation in twitter clients that are expecting the @ prefix.